Getting Started

 Install dependencies

-• @neo4j/graphql is the official Neo4j GraphQL Library package, which takes your GraphQL type definitions and generates a schema backed by a Neo4j database for you.
+1. @neo4j/graphql: the official Neo4j GraphQL Library package.
+It takes your GraphQL type definitions and generates a schema backed by a Neo4j database.

-Additionally, you will need to install a GraphQL server package which will host your schema and allow you to execute queries and mutations against it.
-For this example, use the popular Apollo Server package:
+2. Install a GraphQL server package to host your schema and allow the execution of queries and mutations against it.

-Make sure the database fulfills the requirements stated here, including the necessary plugins.
+3. Set up a Neo4j database.
+Make sure it fulfills the requirements, including the necessary plugins.

-Open up the previously created index.js in your editor of choice and write out your type definitions.
-You should also add all of the necessary package imports at this stage:
+1. Open the previously created index.js in your editor of choice and write your type definitions.
+Add all of the necessary package imports:

 type Movie {